iotaledger/stronghold.rs/client_new/examples/README.md

 ## Command Line Interface

-All example should be run from withing the client crate.
-The examples shown here are executed on linux, but should work on the other supported platforms as well.
-Make sure to adapt paths according to your operating systems default eg. Windows(TM) requires backslashes `\` as delimiter for path.
-This could pose a problem, as backslashes are being used to escape characters.
+You should run the examples from within the [client crate](https://github.com/iotaledger/stronghold.rs/tree/dev/client).
+The examples shown in this doc were executed on Linux but should work on the other supported platforms.
+Make sure to adapt paths according to your operating system default.
+For example, Windows(TM) requires backslashes `\` as a delimiter for a path.
+This could pose a problem, as backslashes are also used to escape characters.

 **TOC**